sts10/recall_old/README.md

 ## About

+Ever want to find a piece of code you've written but aren't sure which project or file you wrote it in?

-Recall is a simple Ruby app, run via the command line, to search your code folder.
+Recall is a simple Ruby app, run via the command line, to recursively search your the Ruby files in your code folder.
 It's a little janky at this point-- use at your own risk.

 ## Installation
-1. Clone down the repo.
+1. Clone down this repo.

 2. Change the hard-coded directory in ```lib/results``` to the directory that holds most of your Ruby code.